jina-ai/jina/docs/how-to/gpu-executor.md

 Here all the device-specific magic happens on the two highlighted lines - when we create the `SentenceEncoder` class instance we pass it the device, and then we move the PyTorch model to our device.
-These are the exact same steps that you would use in a standalone Python script as well.
+These are also the exact same steps to use in a standalone Python script.

-To see how we would pass the device we want the Executor to use, let's create another file - `main.py`, which will demonstrate the usage of this encoder by encoding 10 thousand text documents.
+To see how we would pass the device we want the Executor to use, let's create another file - `main.py`, to demonstrate the usage of this encoder by encoding 10,000 text documents.

 ```python
 from docarray import Document